edespino/cloudberry-site/docs/sys-utilities/gppkg.md

 **`migrate --source <source_path> --destination <destination_path> [--pkglibs <pkglibs_path>] [<command_options>]`**

-Migrate all packages from one minor version of Cloudberry Database to another.
+Migrate all packages from one minor version of Apache Cloudberry to another.
 The option `--source <source_path>` specifies the path of the source `$GPHOME`, and the option `--destination <destination_path>` specifies the path of the destination `$GPHOME`.
 Additionally, the option `--pkglibs <pkglibs_path>` allows you to point to a location where you may place newer version packages for the destination Cloudberry version; `gppkg` will upgrade these packages automatically.

 **`query [<package_name_string>] [<query_option>] [<command_options>]`**